d4dsyd/p-sydney-trains/README.md

 # p-sydney-trains
-An analysis of the Sydney train network, helping you stay on time
+An analysis of the Sydney train network, helping you stay on time and a peaceful journey